nithincspnr/nithincspnr.github.io/README.md

 ## My resume 🚀
-This is my portfolio built by myself using HTML, CSS and JS as part of learning the fundamentals of CSS
+This is my portfolio page that I built myself using HTML, CSS and JS as a part of learning the fundamentals of CSS.
+##### (The CSS learning process is in progress :sweet_smile: )